Prof9/PixelPet/README.md

 PixelPet currently supports the following bitmap formats.
 A bitmap format describes how many bits are stored per pixel; whether the image is indexed (meaning a palette is needed to proper display it); if the image is indexed, which color format should be used to render the image if a palette is not present; and how tilemap entries are stored in memory.

+ *  **GB** - 2 bits per pixel bitmap format as it used on the Game Boy, where a pair of 2 bytes collectively holds 8 pixels.
  *  **GBA-4BPP** / **NDS-4BPP** - 4 bits per pixel bitmap format as it is used on the Game Boy Advance and Nintendo DS.
 This bitmap format uses indexed colors, meaning a palette is required to properly display it.
 If no suitable palette is loaded, any rendered tiles will be rendered using the general `4BPP` grayscale color format instead.
  *  **GBA-8BPP** / **NDS-8BPP** - 8 bits per pixel bitmap format as it is used on the Game Boy Advance and Nintendo DS.
 This bitmap format uses indexed colors, meaning a palette is required to properly display it.
 If no suitable palette is loaded, any rendered tiles will be rendered using the general `8BPP` grayscale color format instead.